Scaled-back CES gadget show returns to Las Vegas Strip

 A number of big tech companies pulled out ahead of the show amid concerns about the rapid spread of the omicron coronavirus variant.
 Some of those companies are still participating digitally.

-General Motors CEO Mary Barra spoke virtually from Detroit for a keynote talk Wednesday, but celebrity Paris Hilton was scheduled to give an in-person talk later in the day about the digital assets known as NFTs, or non-fungible tokens.
+General Motors CEO Mary Barra spoke virtually from Detroit for a keynote talk Wednesday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.